I DIK DIK

 Their only progressive effort came in 1972, the

-long-named Suite per una donna assolutamente relativa, an eleven-tracks album mainly based on keyboards and with
+long-named Suite per una donna assolutamente relativa, an album with eleven tracks connected to form two long suites, with the keyboards of Mario Totaro (who composed it) to the fore and with

 As in other similar cases (Terra in bocca by I Giganti or Id by Equipe 84), it didn't have the attention the band expected.
 Young audiences considered them to be an old group, while the old fans didn't appreciate the change in musical style.

-In 1974, with three of the original members along with former Osage Tribe drummer Nunzio Cucciolo Favia and Roberto Carlotto a.k.a.
+In 1975, with Totaro and Panno leaving the group and the addition of former Osage Tribe drummer Nunzio Cucciolo Favia and keyboardist Roberto Carlotto a.k.a.
 Hunka Munka (later replaced by Trip keyboardist Joe Vescovi), Dik Dik returned to a more commercial style with their later works.

 |LP (1972 only)|